-(Inside: See how some of the most extraordinary moments are disguised as ordinary.)
+(Inside: See how God found me through an ordinary mom moment.
+See how some of the most extraordinary moments are disguised as ordinary.)

 I feel God’s love.

 I’m reminded that we don’t always have to do something spectacular or go someplace special to see God.
 He meets us right here in the ordinary.
 Sometimes all we need to do is notice.I love these kinds of sacred #moments tucked in between the stress and chaos of everyday #life.
 I feel God in them.
 Read on… #momlife #raisingkids #parenting #faith #hope Click To Tweet

 This man who experience God’s supernatural power, later found himself in complete despair, with shaken faith, depressed and anxious, trying to hear God’s voice.
 (Have you been there too?)
 1 Kings 19:11-13 says:

 The Lord said, “Go out and stand on the mountain in the presence of the Lord, for the Lord is about to pass by.”

 Then a great and powerful wind tore the mountains apart and shattered the rocks before the Lord, but the Lord was not in the wind.
 After the wind there was an earthquake, but the Lord was not in the earthquake.
 After the earthquake came a fire, but the Lord was not in the fire.
 And after the fire came a gentle whisper.
 When Elijah heard it, he pulled his cloak over his face and went out and stood at the mouth of the cave.

 Then a voice said to him, “What are you doing here, Elijah?”